-My Post op recovery following my Pan-proctocolectomy (Barbie Butt Surgery)
+My post-op recovery following my Pan-proctocolectomy (Barbie Butt Surgery)

-For those of you following my journey you may recall seeing my previous blog posts about pre-operative assessment’s and preparing for surgery.
-As of the 19th October I am now minus a rectum and have my new model end ileostomy, she kept her name bertha.
-So how have I fared with the post op recovery?
+For those of you following my journey, you may recall seeing my previous blog posts about pre-operative assessments and preparing for surgery.
+As of the 19th October, I am now minus a rectum and have my new model end ileostomy.
+She kept her name, Bertha.
+So, how have I fared with the post op recovery?

 The morning of my surgery

-So, what did I have done?
+What did I have done?

 Please note I am not a medical professional and this if off my discharge papers and summary.

 - Adhesionlysis (A fair amount of scar tissue removed)

 - Loop ileostomy taken down

 - Closure of a rectal sheath (Pain medications injected into the surgery site and tissues)

 - Large bowel removed and sent to histology so currently envisioning this sitting in a large jar